Prospects for device-independent quantum key distribution

 \subsection{Collective attacks}

 As a reference to compare our results against, we could consider whether a longer secure key could be obtained under the collective-attacks assumption.
-To this end, we derive the following theorem, with the proof given in Appendix~\ref{asec:collective}: \begin{theorem} Take any $\ecEC,\ecPE,\ePA,\eh,\es \in (0,1]$, $\gamma\in(0,1)$, $\p\in[0,1/2]$, and $\dsou\in[0,\wexp - \dtol)$.
-Define
+To this end, we derive the following theorem, with the proof given in Appendix~\ref{asec:collective}: \begin{theorem} Take any $\ecEC,\ecPE,\ePA,\eh,\es,\eIID \in (0,1]$, $\gamma\in(0,1)$, $\p\in[0,1/2]$, and $\dsou\in[0,\wexp - \dtol)$, such that

-Under the collective-attacks assumption, Protocol~\ref{prot:DIQKD} is $(\ecEC + \ecPE)$-complete and $(\max\{\eps_\mathrm{IID}, \ePA + 2\es\} + 2\eh)$-sound when performed with any choice of $\cmax$ and $\dtol$ such that Eq.~\eqref{eq:comEC} and Eq.~\eqref{eq:ecPE} hold, and $\lkey$ satisfying
+Under the collective-attacks assumption, Protocol~\ref{prot:DIQKD} is $(\ecEC + \ecPE)$-complete and $(\max\{\eIID, \ePA + 2\es\} + 2\eh)$-sound when performed with any choice of $\cmax$ and $\dtol$ such that Eq.~\eqref{eq:comEC} and Eq.~\eqref{eq:ecPE} hold, and $\lkey$ satisfying